Author: Dr. Jean-Paul Rodrigue

 Transport is a multidimensional activity whose importance is:

 - Historical.
 Transport modes have played different historical roles in the rise of civilizations (Egypt, Rome, and China), their trading networks, the development of societies, and national defense.
-As such, transportation offers a valuable perspective to understand historical processes at any scale; from a local to a nation.
+As such, transportation offers a valuable perspective to understand historical processes at any scale; from the community to the nation.

 - Social.
 Transport modes facilitate access to healthcare, welfare, and cultural events, thus performing a social service.
 They shape social interactions by favoring or inhibiting the mobility of people.
 Higher mobility implies the potential for extended social interactions.
 Transportation thus supports and may even shape social structures.